Updating Results

 Entry Requirements

-3. To be considered for admission to the programme, applicants must have passed the Fourth Year course for the degree of Bachelor of Dental Surgery with a grade average of at least A-.
+2. To be considered for admission to the programme, applicants must be has passed the Third Year course for the degree of Bachelor of Physiotherapy with a grade average of at least A-.
+Application for admission must be made no later than 1 October in the year in which the Third year course is taken

-4. Eligible applicants will be ranked according to their Fourth Year grade averages and a written application.
-The number of students admitted to the Honours programme shall be limited to a number determined by the University Council annually on the basis of available resources.
+3. Eligible applicants will be ranked according to their Third Year grade averages and the number of students admitted to the Honours programme shall normally be limited to ten in any one year.

 Masters (Coursework)